Multi-Timescale Hierarchical Reinforcement Learning for Unified Behavior and Control of Autonomous Driving: Implementation

 \subsubsection{Reward Function}

 The reward function is designed to consider driving safety, efficiency, and action consistency:

-where the weights for each term reflect its relative importance.
-In safety reward ${{\cal R}_s}$, $f_v = 1$ indicates an EV violation, such as road departure or collision with an SV.
+The weights for each term reflect the intended driving behavior: safety first, efficiency, and action consistency as a secondary objective.
+In safety reward ${{\cal R}_s}$, $f_v = 1$ indicates an EV violation, such as road departure or collision with SVs.
 The results from the safety evaluation module are also included.
 In efficiency reward ${{\cal R}_e}$, the EV is encouraged to reach the target speed $v_*$, while speeds below the threshold $v_p$ are penalized.
-In action consistency reward ${{\cal R}_c}$, fluctuations in steering and acceleration commands are penalized to promote smoothness.
+We set $v_*$ and $v_p$ to $18m/s$ and $5m/s$, respectively.
+In action consistency reward ${{\cal R}_c}$, fluctuations in control commands are penalized to promote smoothness.